gregpabian/subcommander/README.md

 Command-line argument parser for Node.js with sub-command support.

 Subcommander allows to define multiple levels of sub-commands with options for a single script.
 It also generates a nicely formatted usage information for created CLI.

+To get more information on command/sub-command usage run it with `-h` or `--help` flag.

 ## Installation